manjirigunaji/Flood-Map-inundation/README.md

 - Merged, remapped RAPID flood image: hydroshare
 - Merged, remapped HAND flood image: hydroshare
 - Raw RAPID flood images of event: hydroshare
+- Agreement map cross-tabulation file: A cross-tabulation table displays the frequency of each class in the presence of another within the spatial unit of interest.
+This file is on hydroshare.
+- Agreement map metric file: A metric table contains information about the unit of analysis, (a single band in this case), and selected categorical metrics.
+This is done by specifying the positive and negative categories of each dataset and then choosing the statistics of interest.
+This file is on hydroshare.
+Be careful about interpreting these metrics!
+Keep in mind that we don't have a true baseline and are primarily using the agreement map to highlight discrepencies.
+- Agreement map: on hydroshare labeled "agreement_map_small.tif"

-For the data stored in gdrive, Dylan will be sending a link to other project participants shortly.
+For the data stored in hydroshare, Dylan will be sending a link to other project participants shortly.